-An absence request form for the employee's 40 days annual leave must be submitted at the same time as the 48/52 Weeks Per Year Working Arrangements Authority Form.
+An absence request form for the employee's 40 days annual leave must be submitted at the same time as the Flexible Work Arrangements Form.

 The additional 20 days annual leave that the employee will be eligible for under 48/52 will also need to be discussed and agreed in advance.
 In taking leave in any one year, it will not be necessary for eight weeks leave to be taken in one block, but this could be an option available to the employee.